swissmanu/harmonyhubjs-client/docs/protocol/stanzaTypes.md

 </message>
 ```

-Event stanzas have no identifier than the `type` attribute.
+The `event` element uses the `type` attribute to distinguish between different event types.